buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_4_Mint_Your_NFT_Locally.md

 });
 ```

 A lot happening here!
 Basically, **our NFT holds data related to our player's NFT.
 But, this data is dynamic.
-For example,** let's say I create a NFT.
+For example,** let's say I create an NFT.
 By default my NFT starts with default stats like:

 ```json
 {